 In Luke 19, Jesus shares the parable of the minas.
 What is a mina?
 It is a unit of currency.
 Jesus taught us how to be wise investors and faithful servants with the money we are given.

 The Purpose of the Parable

-Jesus’ purpose of teaching the parable was to communicate to those with Him that the Lord had an assignment for His faithful servants to complete before He returned to rule on earth.
+Jesus’ purpose in the parable was to communicate that God has an assignment for His faithful servants to complete before He returns to rule on earth.

 Jesus used the parable to describe how citizens of His Kingdom are to…

 - Be responsible with what God has provided

 - Be wise investors and actually invest in God’s Kingdom (the servant who hid the mina is a warning)

 - Be faithful servants and work toward God’s goals and purposes

 The parable story starts with a nobleman who traveled to a far-off country to claim his crown as king.
 He gave his servants money and asked them to put it to work until his return.

 The Parable Teaches How to Be Wise Investors